-- Dental problems related to loosing their teeth which causes difficulty chewing
+- Dental problems related to losing their teeth which causes difficulty chewing

-- Natural process of aging – hormonal changes in the body, vision changes and essential hand tremors or shaky hands due to simply growing older
+- The natural process of aging – hormonal changes in the body, vision changes, and essential hand tremors or shaky hands due to simply growing older

-Reasons for lost of appetite due to neurological disorders
+Reasons for loss of appetite due to neurological disorders

-People with neurological disorders which include Parkinson’s, Alzheimer’s or Dementia, or people with cerebral palsy, recovering from a stroke, brain or spinal cord injuries and those living with some type of arthritis also may reduce their intake of food.
+People with neurological disorders, including Parkinson’s, Alzheimer’s, or Dementia, or people with cerebral palsy, recovering from a stroke, brain or spinal cord injuries, and those living with some type of arthritis may also reduce their food intake.
 A few common reasons include:

-- Uncontrollable shaking hands for people with Parkinson’s or essential hand tremors are unable to hold the spoon, fork or cup steady to eat, drink or cook.
+- Uncontrollable shaking hands for people with Parkinson’s or essential hand tremors cannot hold the spoon, fork, or cup steady to eat, drink or cook.

-- Vision and memory problems in people with Alzheimer’s or Dementia – According to SeniorLink, people with these disorders have problems with depth perception and recognizing colors which make it difficult for them to distinguish the difference between food on the plate and the plate itself.
-When this happens, they simply stop eating.
+- Vision and memory problems in people with Alzheimer’s or Dementia – According to SeniorLink, people with these disorders have problems with depth perception and recognizing colors, making it difficult for them to distinguish between food on the plate and the plate itself.
+When this happens, they stop eating.

 Regain Independence with These Top 10 Adaptive Eating and Drinking Aids

-Elderly seniors and people living with these life changing conditions loose their ability to feed themselves.
-They have to rely on family members or caregivers to help them simply eat and drink.
-The good news is, people living with these conditions can regain their independence and self reliance with these top 10 adaptive eating and drinking aids!
+Elderly seniors and people living with these life-changing conditions lose their ability to feed themselves.
+They have to rely on family members or caregivers to help them eat and drink.
+The good news is, people living with these conditions can regain their independence and self-reliance with these top 10 adaptive eating and drinking aids!

 KEatlery Weighted Eating Utensils for Parkinson’s and Essential Tremors

-These weighted eating utensils come with a weighted fork, spoon, knife and soup spoon designed to look like regular utensils.
-The weight of the utensil holds the hand steady when eating, stirring or cutting food.
+These weighted eating utensils come with a weighted fork, spoon, knife, and soup spoon designed to look like regular utensils.
+The weight of the utensil holds the hand steady when eating, stirring, or cutting food.
 Each utensil features finger indentations for a comfortable, ergonomic grip and the soup spoon has a deeper bowl to eliminate spills.
-This weighted utensil set is ideal for people living with Parkinson’s, Essential Tremors or with trembling hands due to aging.
-Use them for dining at home or take them with you for dining out!
+This weighted utensil set is ideal for people living with Parkinson’s, Essential Tremors, or trembling hands due to aging.
+Use them for dining at home, or take them with you for dining out!
 They’re stainless steel and dishwasher safe!

 Kinsman KEatlery Weighted Utensils, Set of 4 Includes Knife, Fork, Teaspoon and Soup Spoon

-- Includes Fork, Knife, Teaspoon, and Soup Spoon.
+- Includes one of each: Fork, Knife, Teaspoon, and Soupspoon

 Kinsman Enterprises 16042 Weighted Cup with No Spill Lid, 8 oz, Blue